turquoise5/ComWeb/README.md

   - “Is problem X a member of class Y?”
 - Support for **manual and derived** inclusions, non-inclusions, and memberships.

-> If you're working in computational complexity, ComWeb helps you reason formally and collaboratively about known results, open problems, and supporting justifications.
+> If you're working in computational complexity, ComWeb helps you reason formally about known results, open problems, and supporting justifications.

 ---